odko2008/Analyses/README.md

 [![HTML Manuscript](https://img.shields.io/badge/manuscript-HTML-blue.svg)](https://.../)

 ----------------
-+ >>>> I. Population structure
+## 1. Population structure
 ----------------

 ----------------
-+ >>>> II.
-Calculating Fst and Dxy
+## 2. Calculating Fst and Dxy
 ----------------
 2.1.
 Calculating pairwise Fst.

-I included the script [Fst.sh](https://github.com/odko2008/Genome-analyses-for-brown-bears/blob/main/vcf2phylip.py), which can calculate the pairwise Fst estimates between the populations using VCFtools (Weir and Cockerham, 1984).
+<p> I included the script [Fst.sh](https://github.com/odko2008/Genome-analyses-for-brown-bears/blob/main/vcf2phylip.py), which can calculate the pairwise Fst estimates between the populations using VCFtools (Weir and Cockerham, 1984).
 In the script, the vcf file name is fixed, so you can change as you want.
 Please create text files for each population contaning the list of individuals in the directory before running the script.

 ```
 ./Fst.sh
 ```
 2.2.
 Calculating pairwise Dxy.

 ----------------
-+ >>>> III.
-Building phylogenetic trees
+## 3. Building phylogenetic trees
 ----------------
 #### 3.1.
 Convert SNPs in VCF format to PHYLIP, NEXUS, binary NEXUS, or FASTA alignments for phylogenetic analysis.
-#### Please install vcf2phylip.py (Ortiz, E.M.
-2019) from the link: [VCF to FASTA](https://github.com/odko2008/Genome-analyses-for-brown-bears/blob/main/vcf2phylip.py)

-#### The following command was used to convert the VCF to PHYLIP, NEXUS, and or FASTA files.
+<p> Please install vcf2phylip.py (Ortiz, E.M.
+2019) from the link: [VCF to FASTA](https://github.com/odko2008/Genome-analyses-for-brown-bears/blob/main/vcf2phylip.py).
+The following command was used to convert the VCF to PHYLIP, NEXUS, and or FASTA files.

 ```
 python vcf2phylip.py --input myfile.vcf --outgroup Spectacled --fasta --nexus
 ```
-  ##### To show the help of the program and see additional command, please type the following command.
+ <p> To show the help of the program and see additional command, please type the following command.

 ```
 python vcf2phylip.py -h